cablelabs/architect-challenge/README.md

 1. Your solution should be self explanatory.

-2. Every you deliver should be clean, clear, and should look really ncie.
+2. Everything you deliver should be clean, clear, and should look really ncie.

 3. **Make frequent commits to Git (local repo).**